Is there anyone reading this who doesn’t remember eating animal crackers as a kid?

-I've never outgrown these cute, old-fashioned animal shaped goodies which makes this mini cookie jar project all the more endearing.
+I’ve never outgrown these cute, old-fashioned animal shaped goodies which makes this mason jar animal cracker cookie jar project all the more endearing.

 This is yet another use for the uber-versatile Mason jar.